-Conducting a detailed investigation of the designed historic landscape during site visits is necessary to identify and to record the present appearance and function of the landscape and to determine or to locate landscape features that may add understanding to early uses, plantings, grading, construction materials, techniques, etc. lt may be desirable to visit the property in more than one season if seasonal variations in vegetation or land use appear to be important views and vistas, and other significant features, winter is often the best time for detailed investigations unless there is snow to obscure details.
+scape during site visits is necessary to identify and to record the present appearance and function of the landscape and to determine or to locate landscape features that may add understanding to early uses, plantings, grading, construction materials, techniques, etc. It may be desirable to visit the property in more than one season if seasonal variations in vegetation or land use appear to be important views and vistas, and other significant features, winter is often the best time for detailed investigations unless there is snow to obscure details.